Turceni Power Station: Costs and Financing

-The rehabilitation of Unit 6 will cost approximately EUR 266 million, and is being financed by the EBRD.
+The rehabilitation of Unit 6 will cost approximately EUR 266 million, and is being financed by the European Bank for Reconstruction and Development (EBRD).
 Initially, the EBRD offered a loan of EUR 150 million in 2008–2009.
 After the rehabilitation and start of the project, the EBRD will provide about EUR 200 million using an A/B loan structure towards the Turceni project with the hopes of improving energy efficiency, reducing carbon dioxide emissions, decreasing pollution, and implementing modern technology.

 Controversies

 There are many controversies surrounding the project and whether the European Bank for Research and Development (EBRD) should finance the rehabilitation of this project.
 In 2009, the Health and Environment Alliance concluded that the Turceni power plant was considered the second most polluting industrial facility in all of Europe.
 The gross amount of primary energy consumption in Romania has also decreased significantly over the last 10 years, with an average annual decrease of around 5.66%.
 This drastic decrease stirs up controversy on whether or not the plant is worth being financed by the EBRD.

 The lack of transparency and regulatory precautions are another reason why the project has many naysayers.
 Since Unit 6 had already existed before its closure and now its rehabilitation, an Environmental Impact Assessment (EIA) was not mandatory.
 An EIA is a key component in properly addressing potential environmental consequences of a project, and not having on for this grand power plant has made environmental NGOs and other members of the public uneasy.
 There have also been alleged cases of money laundering, suspicious payments, and bribery.

 The harmful effects caused on the surrounding environment has been a topic of controversy as well.
 The continuation of building the unit and furthering the project will cause large amounts of deforestation, as mines will have to be enlarged to provide extra supplies of energy.
 These reasons have brought organizations such as Greenpeace Romania and CEE Bankwatch Network to verbally protest against the sponsors and the EBRD.
 The Turceni Power Plant has already negatively impacted the local Romanians and the environment; in 2013, the Oltenia Energy Complex in Turceni was responsible for the accidental spillage of coal ash.
 This accident spread to approximately 10 households and 15 hectares of agricultural lands.
 Many months after the spillage, these villagers were still facing the negative benefits of the spillage, as their houses and surrounding areas were not cleaned up.
 This incident caused a deep distrust and further controversy towards the rehabilitation of the power plant.